LhallLhall/EverCraft/pseudocode.md

   - double Strength modifier on critical hits
   - minimum damage is always 1 (even on a critical hit)
 - add Dexterity modifier to armor class
-- add Constitution modifier to hit points (always at least 1 hit point)
+- add Constitution modifier to HP (always at least 1 hit point)

 #### Feature: A Character can gain experience when attacking

 > As a character I want to accumulate experience points (xp) when I attack my enemies so that I can earn bragging rights at the tavern

 - When a successful attack occurs, the character gains 10 experience points

+- [x] On successful attack, xp for the player that made the attack goes up by 10

 #### Feature: A Character Can Level